ricardo-reis-swe/coros-sync-app/README.md

 ## Support the tools underneath

-Every probe and every transcode in this app is [FFmpeg](https://ffmpeg.org), and [yt-dlp](https://github.com/yt-dlp/yt-dlp) is what fills the library it syncs.
-Both are free software and both run on donations.
+Every probe and every transcode in this app is [FFmpeg](https://ffmpeg.org).
 FFmpeg runs most of the video on the internet.
 Google puts YouTube through it, Netflix, Meta and Amazon transcode with it, Microsoft ships it in Azure's media pipeline, Chrome and Firefox decode with its libraries, and VLC is